.................................. Return to Sumner's Home Page....

 For one option the servo swings one way to throw the points when you throw the toggle switch on the control panel.
 For the second option the servo has to swing the opposite way when the toggle switch is thrown to throw the points the correct direction.
 You could just throw the toggle switch whichever way is needed but then the LED lights on the control panel wouldn't match with what is going on with the route that has been activated.
 Also the toggle switch arm would be out of whack with the diagram on the control panel.

-If you know for sure what is going to happen you could remove the SPDT slide switch and move the yellow servo cable wire to one end of the DPDT slide switch or the other as shown above (only one end or the other at a time).
-When you throw the slide switch that is in effect what you are doing.
+If you know for sure what is going to happen you could move the yellow servo cable wire (shown above) to one end of the DPDT slide switch or the other as shown above (only one end or the other at a time).
+If you add the SPDT switch below when you throw the slide switch that is in effect what you are doing.

 I've chosen to use the slide switch as you can find them at Jameco (part #2258831) for .69 to .50 cents apiece depending on the quantity you buy.
 I use them in wiring the switch boxes and don't worry about how the servo will be mounted.
 When I install the servo under the switch if it is throwing the points the wrong way I just flip the slide switch in the other direction and problem fixed.